Real Gone (album): Background

 Written and produced by Tom Waits and Kathleen Brennan, his wife and long-time collaborator, Real Gone features 15 tracks of funk, Jamaican rock-steady, blues both urban and rural, rhythms and melodies both Latin and African and, for the first time, no piano.
 The crash and collide of rhythms and genres within a song creates a hybrid unlike any music he has and the sonic mayhem and nonsense rhyme ride to "Top of the Hill" are both punctuated by a live band and turntable playing along to Waits' home recorded voice percussion.

 The album features Waits beatboxing on tracks like "Top of the Hill" and "Metropolitan Glide".
-He had picked up the technique from his interest in hip hop.
+He had picked up the technique from his interest in hip-hop.
 Guitarist Marc Ribot plays in a Cuban style on "Hoist That Rag", as he had on The Prosthetic Cubans.

 The album features references to real people and events.
 "Don't Go Into That Barn" was based on a New York Times story about a slave jail in Kentucky.
-The article quotes Isaac Lang, Jr.: "Dad told us never to go in there...He said, 'Boys, I'm going to tell you the truth.
+The article quotes Isaac Lang Jr.: "Dad told us never to go in there...He said, 'Boys, I'm going to tell you the truth.
 It's all right to play around that barn, but don't go inside.'
 He said it just wasn't right.
 That it was pitiful.
 He never did tell us why."
 The article quotes Carl Westmoreland: "It was a slave ship turned upside down," a line echoed by Waits.

+Production and remix

+In 2017, Waits announced he would remix the whole album in order to give it "a sound and texture originally envisioned by the artist".
+The remixed and remastered version of the album was released in November that year.